 So, you’re curious about what it’s like to work with a HAES dietitian.
-You’ve heard about intuitive eating and Health at Every Size™, and they sound great.
-But if you’re being honest, you don’t totally understand they are.
-You think you could benefit from working with a dietitian who takes this approach to health.
-But, you’re not sure how.
-Here’s what you need to know.
+You’ve heard about intuitive eating and Health at Every Size® and they sound great.
+But if you’re being honest, you don’t totally understand what they are.
+You want a good relationship with food and your body, but you’re not sure how to get there.

 Health at Every Size is an inclusive approach to healthcare.